2018-19 School Year HC DrugFree Category

-HC DrugFree was pleased to partner with the HoCo Student Film Festival.
-This year, HC DrugFree looked for Howard County film-savvy teens able to create Public Service Announcements (PSAs) focused on how alcohol/drug use and abuse effects family and friends.
+HC DrugFree is pleased to partner with the HoCo Student Film Festival.
+This year, HC DrugFree is looking for Howard County film-savvy teens able to create Public Service Announcements (PSAs) focused on In the KNOW specific to vaping or Juuling in Howard County.

-Films were to be 30-90 seconds, be appropriate for family viewing, and have an original concept or idea.
-The target audience was middle and high school students and their parents/guardians.
+Films will be 30-90 seconds, be appropriate for family viewing, and have an original concept or idea.
+The target audience will be middle and high school students and their parents/guardians.

-Films were judged and the top films were shown at the HoCo Film Festival on Friday, March 9, 2018 at the Miller Library in Ellicott City.
-Prizes and trophies were awarded.
+Films will be judged and the top films will be shown at the HoCo Film Festival on Friday, April 26, 2019 at the Charles E. Miller Library in Ellicott City.
+Prizes and trophies will be awarded.

 Submission Process: Visit hocofilmfest.com for information.